The following story won 2nd place in our Scary Short Story Contest! Enjoy…

 He lit a cigarette, the Tyrannosaurus Rex in flannel and torn jeans, one hand by the gas pump.
 His oily hair dripped with sweat, as if he’d bathed in a tar pit at three hundred and fifty degrees.
 She held a book in her hand, a simple child curious about dinosaurs.
 She stood there staring back at me.
 I was gazing from somewhere else, it seemed.

 She stepped into a puddle.
-The T-Rex lit another cigarette and threw it towards her.
+The T-Rex lit another cigarette and threw it toward her.
 I gasped and then I became her.
 We became a firecracker named Whistling Pete, the one that shrieks like a banshee while it burns.
 We became charred remains, bones of an abused little girl, a ghost.

 We hid where no one else could ever find us.
 We never wanted to come back, but the little girl heard her mother call and we rushed back with the flick of a light switch.